 -

-Follow this step-by-step sequence when your LG remote starts acting up:
+Follow this sequence whenever your LG remote stops cooperating:

 -